 Healthcare costs are a part of holistic planning

-We are currently in an unprecedented time, and helping your clients take a more holistic approach to wealth planning can help mitigate unexpected health and financial issues both now and in the future.
+Helping your clients take a more holistic approach to wealth planning can help mitigate unexpected health and financial issues both now and in the future.
 In terms of wealth planning, this means looking at all retirement account options.
-Often, financial planning and an investment portfolio simply revolve around a 401(k) and other similar retirement savings vehicles.
-However, an HSA can play a key role as a tool for long-term wealth accumulation while also providing quick access to funds for emergency use, which can be helpful in today’s economy.
+Often, financial planning and an investment portfolio focus on a 401(k) and other similar retirement savings vehicles.
+However, an HSA can play a key role in long-term wealth accumulation while also providing quick access to funds for emergency use.

 Typically, long term financial planning revolves around 401(k) and similar retirement plans.
 These plans offer financial security and flexibility, but in today’s environment, a stand-alone 401(k) will most likely not meet all your clients’ retirement financial planning needs.
 This is largely because of the rising cost of healthcare, especially as those costs tend to increase significantly in retirement years.

-The recent stock market volatility due to COVID-19 has further shown that a traditional approach to investment offerings with a defined contribution plan may not be enough to secure a successful financial future for your clients.
+Stock market volatility in recent years has further shown that a traditional approach to investment offerings with a defined contribution plan may not be enough to secure a successful financial future for your clients.

 HSAs are an effective way to round out an investment portfolio and employer benefit offerings as well as help clients better plan for their healthcare costs in retirement.
 As a financial advisor, offering HSAs to your clients can help them have a successful holistic approach to health and wealth in today’s ever-changing landscape.